SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/03-filtering-sorting-data.md

    ![OpenRefine Filtering](../fig/openrefine-filtering.png)

 3. Near the top of the screen, change `Show:` to 50.
-This way you will allow you to see all the matching rows.
+This way, you will see all the matching rows in a single page.

 > ## Exercise
 >